Discover information you can use from the nonprofit IFFGD about reflux disease or GERD symptoms, causes, and treatments.

-GERD, or gastroesophageal reflux disease, is a condition which develops when the back-flow (reflux) of stomach contents causes troublesome symptoms and/or complications.
+GERD, or gastroesophageal reflux disease, develops when the back-flow (reflux) of stomach contents causes troublesome symptoms and/or complications.
 Serious health problems can result if it is not treated properly.

 The most frequent symptom of GERD – heartburn – is so common that it may not be seen as part of a disease.
 But repeated heartburn can be a sign of GERD.